1928 KLM Fokker F.III Waalhaven crash: Aircraft

 The involved airplane was a KLM-owned Fokker F.III with registration H-NABR and registration number 1533.
 The plane had an Armstrong Siddeley Puma engine of 240 hp.
 The aircraft had a cruising speed of 135 km/h, a maximum take-off weight of 1900 kg, and a flight range of 1000 km.
 There was room for five passengers.
 In this type of aircraft, the pilot sat right next to the engine in the open air.

 The aircraft was registered on 16 June 1922.
 But the accident aircraft had a longer history, as it was built from the wreckage of H-NABL after its last crash.
 The aircraft had had two accidents.
 The first was on 21 May 1921, in Hekelingen.
 The hull was used for building a new airplane that was registered on 30 August 1921, under the same registration as H-NABL.

 On 29 October 1921, pilot R. Hofstra of the H-NABL found himself lost and had to make a forced landing during the night in the darkness at Waalhaven Airport.
-The plane flipped over due to poor lighting.
-The aircraft was moderately damaged.
+The plane flipped over due to poor lighting and was moderately damaged.
 The accident aircraft was built from the wreckage of H-NABL.

 On 9 July 1924, the H-NABR was the first KLM aircraft to transport livestock.
 As there was foot and mouth disease in Belgium at the time, the breeding bull “Nico II” was transported by air from Waalhaven Airport to Paris.

 Accident

 In July 1928, the Rotterdamsche Aero Club organized, together with KLM, a three-day aviation festival at Waalhaven Airport.
 The KLM organized round-trip flights.

 On 24 July 1928, the Fokker F.III registered H-NABR was used as a sightseeing flight above Rotterdam from Waalhaven Airport, the Netherlands.
 Besides the pilot, Scott, there were five female passengers on board.
 After the usual test of the engine, the plane departed at 2:48 p.m. local time in a westerly direction.
 After 150 meters in the air, the airplane flew in an abnormal position with a low-hanging tail.
 Due to a sudden wind, the airplane drifted to the right.
 The airplane flew just over the fence of the airport.
-Due to the stalled position of the aircraft, the main landing gear and right wing struck boats at the Waalhaven harbor.
+Due to the stalled position of the aircraft, the main landing gear and the right wing struck boats at the Waalhaven harbor.
 The front three masts of the Kolenmijn were hit.
 The first mast snapped off, the second mast lost the top part, and the third mast damaged the wing.
 The plane glided seventy-five meters further away into the water of the harbor.
 As the depth of the water was only four meters, the hull and left wing were at an angle above the water, and the right-wing was at the bottom of the water.